teamsnap/vault-key/README.md

-# Vault integration with GCP for Golang, NodeJS, and Ruby
+# Vault integration with GCP and GitHub for Golang, NodeJS, and Ruby

 Vault-Key makes it easy to use Vault with the [Google Cloud Auth Method](https://www.vaultproject.io/docs/auth/gcp.html).
 It uses a [GCP service account](https://cloud.google.com/iam/docs/service-accounts) and JSON web tokens to log in to Vault securely and without a password.
 Then it retrieves the secrets you need and makes them available in your code, hassle free.